udmire/mimir/docs/sources/operators-guide/configure/about-versioning.md

 ---
-aliases:
-  - /docs/mimir/latest/operators-guide/configuring/about-versioning/
+title: "About Grafana Mimir versioning"
+menuTitle: "About versioning"
-description: Learn about guarantees for this Grafana Mimir major release.
+description: "Learn about guarantees for this Grafana Mimir major release."
-menuTitle: About versioning
-title: About Grafana Mimir versioning
 weight: 50
 ---